-In both contexts, the practitioner schedules a time and date with the recipient or client for the distance healing session.
+In both contexts, the practitioner schedules a time and date with the recipient or client for the remote Reiki or other kind of distance healing session.
 Although it is not required, by setting up a specific time the recipient can be in a receptive state (such as lying down or meditating during the treatment).

 Distance Reiki with a Professional Practitioner